x4dr/Fen/endworld/mecha/systems/heat.md

 The **fluxpool** is a single shared buffer for the whole mecha.
 Heat moves through it in three phases each turn.

-The pool has a maximum capacity equal to the mecha's **Total Flux** (sum of all active coolant and heat systems).
+The pool has a maximum capacity equal to the mecha's **Total Flux** (sum of flux provided by all active systems).
 Disabled systems contribute zero flux.
 It cannot go over its max and cannot go below 0.

 ### Phase 1: Inbound (Systems -> Pool)